Green Eggs and Ham (TV series): Development

 On April 29, 2015, Netflix announced that it had given the production a series order consisting of thirteen episodes.
 At the same time, Deadline Hollywood reported that production on the series would take three years and was expected to be the most expensive animated program to make with each episode costing five to six million dollars.
 Production companies involved in the series include Warner Bros.
 Animation, A Very Good Production, A Stern Talking To and Gulfstream Pictures.
 Animation services for Season 1 were provided by Chromosphere Studio, Company 3 Animation (formerly Deluxe Animation Studios), Folimage, Snipple Animation Studios, Tonic DNA, and Yowza!
 Animation.
 In Season 2, they were provided by FuseFX, Snipple Animation Studios, Yowza!
 Animation, Digital eMation, Neon Creation, and Inspidea, with Chromosphere Studio animating the theme song, and Company 3 Animation doing post-production.
 The series was originally slated to premiere in the autumn of 2018 before receiving its autumn 2019 premiere window.
-On December 20, 2019, Netflix renewed the series for a second season with 10 episodes loosely based on The Butter Battle Book as revealed from the trailer on March 11, 2022.
-On October 8, 2022, Jarad Stern announced that the series will not be returning for a third season.
+On December 21, 2019, Netflix renewed the series for a second season with 10 episodes loosely based on The Butter Battle Book as revealed from the trailer on March 10, 2022.
+On October 8, 2022, Jared Stern announced that the series would not be returning for a third season.